 Above: the new 650 V-twin ‘naked scrambelr’ from Moto Morini

-For the first time, Moto Morini brings an entry level 650 v-twin platform to its range with two bikes using the identical engine.
+For the first time, Moto Morini brings an entry level 650 twin cylinder platform to its range with two bikes using the identical engine.
 The second of the two is the naked scrambler, known as ‘Seiemmezzo’.

 Traditional scrambler-esque wide, upswept bars and an 825mm seat height offers a combative riding position.
 Styling cues include the Husqvarna-style mono-round headlamp and the Indian FTR-like rear wheel hugging registration plate holder.